pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 Prometheus has gained a strong foothold in the community, while OpenTelemetry is continuing to grow as the open standard telemetry protocol.
 The plan for the future is to shift towards OpenTelemetry, but this transition involves embracing new ways of instrumentation.
 It's a journey that involves updating frameworks and rewriting code, which makes the compatibility between OpenTelemetry and Prometheus incredibly important.

 OpenTelemetry understands the challenges that come with this transition.
-To address them, they've introduced the Prometheus Receiver and Prometheus Remote Write Exporter.
+To address them, they've introduced the Prometheus Receiver and Prometheus Remote Write (PRW) Exporter.
 These components make the move to OpenTelemetry a gradual, step-by-step process, ensuring a smooth transition.

 ### Step 1: Configure Prometheus Target Discovery

-Scrape targets can either be statically configured via the scrape_configs parameter or dynamically discovered using Prometheus operator CR's.
-Prometheus Operator uses Service and Pod Monitor CR's to perform auto-discovery and auto-configuration of scraping targets.
+Scrape jobs can be statically configured via the `scrape_configs` parameter or dynamically discovered using Prometheus operator Custom Resources (CRs).
+Prometheus Operator uses `ServiceMonitor` and `PodMonitor` CRs to perform auto-discovery and auto-configuration of scraping targets.

 **1. Prometheus Native Target Discovery**

 **Scrape Configuration**

-To setup native Prometheus target discovery, start by excluding sections like Alerting, Storage, Recording Rules, Tracing, and Remote Read/Write, unless you specifically want to configure the Remote Write feature for the PRW exporter.
+To setup the OpenTelemetry Collector for native Prometheus target discovery, start by excluding sections like Alerting, Storage, Recording Rules, Tracing, and Remote Read/Write, though you may want to keep that last section handy if you want to configure the Remote Write feature for the PRW exporter.

 **Escaping $ Characters**

-Since the collector configuration supports env variable substitution `$` characters in your prometheus configuration are interpreted as environment variables.
-If you want to use `$` characters in your prometheus configuration, you must escape them using `$$`.
+Since the Collector configuration system supports environment variable substitution any `$` characters in your prometheus configuration are interpreted as signifying the start of an environment variable.
+If you want to use literal `$` characters in your prometheus configuration, you must escape them using `$$`.

 **Sample Prometheus Configuration Before Exclusions and Escaping**